-2. Shares Responsibilities:
+2. Shares responsibilities:

 He/she observes and understands the struggles and challenges the parent is undergoing and tends to share responsibilities at an early age.

-3. Sense of Maturity:
+3. Sense of maturity:

-Children of single parents learn to take care of themselves in adverse situations and survive on their own in absence of the parent.
+Children of single parents learn to take care of themselves in adverse situations and survive on their own in the absence of the parent.

-4. Sense of Discipline:
+4. Sense of discipline: